 It's no surprise that nearly everyone is on Facebook today.
-As 2017 came to a close, the social media platform had more than two billion monthly active users.
+As of March 2019, the social media platform had more than two billion monthly active users.

 This is incredibly important for your business because most of your customers (new and current) are on Facebook, and you must have a great social media presence to connect with them.